tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 ### Extract background model

 Once the user starts running the tutorial rosbag, the pointcloud should appear in `rviz` as shown in the example below.
 Press the `Extract Background Model button` in the UI to start extracting the background.

+Note that user should put the radar reflector out of the calibration area before clicking the button

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/rviz1.jpg" alt="rviz1" width="500">